 Because I miss riding on the train

-Since I did Views from the Train, I took a few more short train rides.
-One was with my father and my sister to Portland,Oregon.
-I enjoyed it.
-I think I like the longer train trips better.
-My father loved it.
+Since I wrote Views from the Train, I took a few more short train rides in the Pacific Northwest.
+One was with my dad and my sister and a friend.
+We woke up early in the morning and instead of driving, we booked a train to Portland,Oregon on the Amtrak Cascades.
+Though it was three hours, it went by so fast.
+I personally prefer the longer train fares better.
+My dad loved the train.
 I think that is where I get the love of trains from.

 Chapter 1: Leaving Seattle on the Coast Starlight

 I always wanted to take an extended train trip.
 Although my longest time traveling on a train had been only one night and two days at a time, I found riding on the train to be a magical experience.
 My two one-night trips had been overseas, and it was exciting to see new faces, have conversations with total strangers about where they were coming from and going to, and just to relax with coffee or tea or other beverage of my choice.
 Of course, a good meal on the train is nice too.
 And it just feels good when the train lulls you to sleep in its own way – the tracks beneath the floor rolling away hurriedly, the rocking back and forth, the comforting sound of horns blowing softly and rhythmically – knowing I don’t have to be in charge for a while.

 This year I decided to pursue my long awaited dream.
 I was particularly interested in the Amtrak California Zephyr because I had heard how captivating this train route is.
 So I went for it and booked my long train trip.
 Luckily, the price was right during the time I had to go on vacation.
 I have traveled alone before, and while it has its advantages, I simply prefer to travel with someone I know.
 Especially for long train trips, I suggest taking someone who likes to travel, who is somewhat sociable, and who you have traveled with before.